missionpinball/mpf-docs/displays/widgets/animation.rst

 It is also possible to animate multiple properties in a single animation step by using a list in both the ``property:`` and ``value:`` parameters (there must be the same number of items in both lists).
-The following example moves a widget diagonally to the coordinate (10, 20) over 5 seconds:
+The following example moves a widget diagonally to the coordinate (10, 20) while rotating it 180 degrees over 5 seconds:

 ::

-                  - property: x, y
+                  - property: x, y, rotation
-                    value: 10, 20
+                    value: 10, 20, 180
                     duration: 5s

 5. Multi-step animations with different trigger events